natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH%20Mk.1%20Apache.md

 '''Overview:'''

 The AH Mk.1 is functionally identical to the American [[AH-64D]] Apache, besides its use of the Starstreak missile system which replaces the [[AIM-92 Stinger]].
+These anti-air missiles are unflarable and have a minor anti-tank capability.
+Because of that, spawning the helicopter with them increases its cost (putting it just above the starting points in RB).
 The Apache is an excellent helicopter for attacking ground targets, and can also hold its own against many enemy aircraft.
 The AH Mk.1 in particular has superior air-to-air and air-to-ground capability due to the Starstreak.
 Through adequate use of cover, teamwork, and game sense, the Apache can easily dismantle enemy teams.
 An Apache pilot must understand all of the tools at their disposal.

 The Apache has an arsenal of weapons.
 The most effective anti-tank weapon in the Apache's arsenal is the AGM-114 Hellfire, which uses a top attack trajectory to destroy ground vehicles.
 There is functionally very little difference between the AGM-114B and K variants, used on early and late Apaches respectively.